Integration Project Initiation

 Lab Test Phase:

-- Build Stubs: Based on your Probe Test results, using the sample Request/Response messages you are able to configure (or build) Stubs for each End Point.
+- Build Stubs: Based on your Probe Test results, using the sample Request/Response messages you are able to configure (or build) Stubs / Mock Services for each End Point.
+These could be stand-alone GLU.Engines that are provisioned to behave as Stubs / Mock services or they can be embedded within the integration GLU.Engine configuration.
 Initially just focus on the ‘happy day’ Response scenarios to get those working, the ‘failure’ scenarios can be added to your stubs and Lab Tests thereafter.

 Incrementally Configure and Build your GLU.Engine: